temporalio/documentation/docs/java/hello-world-tutorial.md

 To start the Worker from within IntelliJ, right click on HelloWorldWorker and select Run.

-To start the Workflow fromw Within IntelliJ, right click on InitiateHelloWorld and select Run.
+To start the Workflow from Within IntelliJ, right click on InitiateHelloWorld and select Run.

 <br/>